-Five drive-in campgrounds in Rocky Mountain National Park provide a variety of camping experiences for tents, RVs and groups.
-Four campgrounds, Aspenglen, Glacier Basin, Moraine Park, and Timber Creek, are on the reservation system; Longs Peak campground is on a first-come, first-served basis.
-All campgrounds can accommodate tent trailers, tents, pick-up campers, RVs and motorhomes, except Longs Peak Campground, which is open to tent camping only.
-For additional RV information, visit gocampingamerica.com.
-Camping is only permitted in the park's roadside campgrounds.
-Campgrounds fill quickly from mid-June through mid-September and on holiday weekends, so it's wise to plan ahead.
-Summer reservations are highly recommended; please call (877) 444-6777 or visit recreation. gov. Water is turned off during the winter to prevent frozen pipes; winter campers should bring their own water.
-Campsite fees are \$30 per night when the water is on. \$20 when the water is off.
-Camping is limited to seven days in the summer (June to September) and an additional 14 days in the winter.
-These limits are for the entire park, not each campground.
-There are no hookups or showers in any of the park campgrounds.
-There are two solarheated shower bag stall facilities at Moraine Park Campground; and another shower bag facility at Glacier Basin Campground.
+There are five drive-in campgrounds in Rocky Mountain National Park.
+Remember to obey all posted traffic signs and keep an eye out for large animals may want to share the road with you.
 WILDERNESS CAMPING There are a wide range of wilderness camping opportunities in the park.
-Two Wilderness Offices issue permits (required for overnight stays) and provide information; one is located adjacent to Beaver Meadows Visitor Center (east side), and the other is in the Kawuneeche Visitor Center (west side).
-Beaver Meadows is open daily, but the Wilderness Office at Kawuneeche is closed on Monday and Tuesday; hours vary throughout the year.
+Two Wildemess Offices issue permits (required for overnight stays) and provide information; one is located adjacent to Beaver Meadows Visitor Center (east side), and the other is in the Kawuneeche Visitor Center (west side).
+Both are open daily; hours vary throughout the year.
 For additional important wilderness information, please refer to the Wilderness Permits section of the "Plan Your Visit" chapter.
 FIREWOOD During the summer months, firewood is sold at all campgrounds.
 Campers are encouraged to purchase firewood in the area(s) where they are camping.
 Bringing firewood into the park from home is discouraged since it may hold harmful insects that could be spread to Rocky Mountain National Park.
 PRESERVATION Whether you're staying at a developed campground or trekking out into the wilderness, please remember to practice "Leave No Trace" principles.
-Help keep wildlife wild by storing food properly and maintaining a safe distance from animals.
+Help keep wildlife wild by storing food properly and keeping a safe distance from animals.
 Remember: you're a visitor in their home!
-Ask at a visitor center or wilderness office for tips about how to be a good steward of the Rocky Mountain National Park.
+Ask at a visitor center or wilderness office for tips about how to be a good steward of the park.